2012 California State Senate election

 The 2012 California State Senate election was held on November 6, 2012, with the primary election on June 5, 2012.
 Voters in the 20 odd-numbered districts of the California State Senate voted for their representatives.
 Other elections were also held on November 6.
+The same year, voters also passed Proposition 28 that relaxed term limits on legislators in both chambers.